About Site Recovery

 Welcome to the Azure Site Recovery service!
-This article provides a quick overview of the service.
+This article provides a quick service overview.

-As an organization you need to figure out how you're going to keep your data safe, and apps/workloads running when planned and unplanned outages occur.
+As an organization you need to adopt a business continunity and disaster recovery (BCDR) strategy that keeps your data safe, and your apps and workloads up and running, when planned and unplanned outages occur.

 Azure Recovery Services contribute to your BCDR strategy:

-- Backup service: In addition, the Azure Backup service keeps your data safe and recoverable by backing it up to Azure.
+- Backup service: The Azure Backup service keeps your data safe and recoverable by backing it up to Azure.

 Site Recovery can manage replication for: